fabricius1/azure-machine-learning-api-deployment/README.md

 # Initialize Terraform
 terraform init

-# Run this terraform command (An error will be raised):
+# Run this Terraform command (An error will be raised):
 terraform plan

 # The error happened because the docker_image string in main.tf is empty.